-Our block courses offer an opportunity for you to engage with some awesome learning and to experience community life.
-Some of the courses may contribute to an NZQA qualification for those fully enrolled as diploma students at Eastwest College.
+These short courses offer an opportunity to engage with some awesome learning and to experience community life.
+Some of the courses contribute to an NZQA qualification for those fully enrolled as diploma students at Eastwest College.

 Children in Crisis